Tame the Wild with Byzantine Linearizability: Reliable Broadcast, Snapshots, and Asset Transfer: Byzantine Linearizable Snapshot

 Snapshot-aux proceeds in rounds, which are reflected in the timestamps of the messages broadcast during its execution.
 Each correct process starts snapshot-aux at round $0$, where it broadcasts its collected array; we refer to this as its start message.
-It then continues to round $r+1$ once it has delivered $f+1$ round $r$ messages (\cref{line:next_round}).
-Each process maintains a local set $senders$ that contains the processes from which it received start messages (\cref{line:up_senders_1}).
-In every round (from 1 onward) processes send the set of processes from which they received start messages (\cref{line:bc_rounds}).
+It then continues to round $r+1$ once it has delivered $f+1$ round $r$ messages (line~\ref{line:next_round}).
+Each process maintains a local set $senders$ that contains the processes from which it received start messages (line~\ref{line:up_senders_1}).
+In every round (from 1 onward) processes send the set of processes from which they received start messages (line~\ref{line:bc_rounds}).

-Process $i$ maintains a local map $seen[j][r]$ that maps a process $j$ and a round $r$ to the set of processes that $j$ reported to have received start messages from in rounds 1--r (\cref{line:updateseen}), but only if $i$ has received start messages from all the reported processes (\cref{line:check_contains}).
+Process $i$ maintains a local map $seen[j][r]$ that maps a process $j$ and a round $r$ to the set of processes that $j$ reported to have received start messages from in rounds 1--r (line~\ref{line:updateseen}), but only if $i$ has received start messages from all the reported processes (line~\ref{line:check_contains}).
 By doing so, we ensure that if for some correct process $i$ and a round r $seen_i[j][r]$ contains a process $l$, $l$ is also in $senders_i$.
 If this condition is not satisfied, the delivered counter for $j$ ($rts[j]$) is not increased and this message will be repeatedly delivered until the condition is satisfied.

-Once there is a process $i$ such that there exists a round $s$ and there is a set $S$ of $f+1$ processes $j$ for which $seen_i[j][s]$ is equal to $senders_i$, we say that the \emph{stability condition} at~\cref{line:requestedcondition} is satisfied for $S$.
+Once there is a process $i$ such that there exists a round $s$ and there is a set $S$ of $f+1$ processes $j$ for which $seen_i[j][s]$ is equal to $senders_i$, we say that the \emph{stability condition} at line~\ref{line:requestedcondition} is satisfied for $S$.
 At that time, $i$ and $f$ more processes agree on the collected arrays sent at round 0 by processes in $senders_i$, and $collect_i$ holds the supremum of those collected arrays.
 This is because whenever it received a start message, it updated its collect so that currently $collect_i$ reflects all collects sent by processes in $senders_i$.
 Thus, $i$ can return its current collect as the snapshot-aux result.
 Since reliable broadcast prevents Byzantine processes from equivocating, there are $f$ more processes that broadcast the same $senders$ set at that round, and any future round will ``see'' this set.
+As we later show, after at most $n+1$ rounds, the stability condition holds and hence the size of $seen$ is $O(n^3)$.
+Together with the collected arrays, the total space complexity is cubic in $n$.